Lightning-AI/pytorch-lightning/docs/source-pytorch/guides/speed.rst

 Clear Cache
 ===========

-Don't call :func:`torch.cuda.empty_cache` unnecessarily!
+Don't call `torch.xpu.empty_cache` and :func:`torch.cuda.empty_cache` unnecessarily!
 Every time you call this, ALL your GPUs have to wait to sync.

 Transferring Tensors to Device
 ==============================